1bigpig/REVOMOD/README.md

 7. Now you have 2 directions to choose.
 I like to do this:
 8. Open the project in REVO Scan 5 and click on the SCAN that has tracking problem.
 9. Click on the 3 dots [...] and select "Edit Key Frames" ![REVO_3](https://github.com/user-attachments/assets/aa958598-0d60-4560-9dd7-42358c4b6f13)
 10. We can the example the scan is way out of alignment.
 Press the [PLAY] button and watch the scan progress.
 We are looking for 2 things.
 How many time there are alignment issues and which frame.
-Makes note on number of errors and which frames they occure.
+Makes note on number of errors and which frames they occur.
 11. In this example, the alignments goes bad at frame 500. ![REVO_4](https://github.com/user-attachments/assets/9c57cf1d-fcf0-4eed-b5f3-fd3b54e6cc90)
 12. When you have made your notes on number of alignment errors and which frames that start, go back to the REVOMOD app.
 13. Select the Model in the [Scan in Project] list and then Press [DUPLICATE FOLDER] ![Revo_5](https://github.com/user-attachments/assets/46c157d0-3171-4810-a3ef-63eec150a65e)